Large breed

 Homes that match this breed

-• Owners who can provide structure
+• Owners who can provide daily training, exercise, and mental work

 What can change the trend